Why UC Santa Barbara?

 A: Yes, you may submit up to four letters of recommendation.
 If you are confident you have four strong recommenders, this can be particularly helpful when applying very close to the deadline.
 A fourth recommender can help ensure we get the minimum three letters in due time.
 Alternately, choosing a fourth recommender who knows you from a different perspective (perhaps an employer from outside academia) can complete the picture.
 However, recommenders should all be people who are professional references.

-A: A little.
+A: Yes, a little.
 Applications are forwarded to the faculty for review as soon as they are complete.
 So people who apply earlier get "in front of" faculty earlier.

 Please keep in mind that it is your responsibility to confirm your application is complete before the deadline.